blro-ep/ITCNE23-SEM-I/project/README.md

 - Through the testing I got to know the stress-ng program, which can be used to generate load on an ec2 instance.<br>
 - Spending a lot of time with Cloudformation and other services was very helpful for the AWS architect exam.<br>
 - AWS docs was very helpful in solving problems.<br>
+- I learned what Circular Dependencies are and how to avoid them.<br>

 **Drop**
 - Stick to the original task and carefully question additional features that are not included in the task.
 These can quickly lead to a great deal of additional work.<br>